Top Activities in Iceland for Adrenaline Junkies

 The amazing colour imprints inside of Thrihnukagigur volcano.Photo from Inside the Volcano Thrihnukagigur Tour with Transfer from Reykjavik

-Volcano tours provide a fascinating insight into the geothermally active nature of Iceland's landscape, as well as presenting one of the more unique activities on earth—actually being inside a volcano!
+Volcano tours provide fascinating insight into Iceland's geothermally active landscape and present one of the more unique opportunities on earth—being inside a volcano.

-Currently, the only way to see the aftermath of the Reykjanes eruptions and the Sundhnukagigar eruption site is with this thrilling volcano helicopter tour, where you'll get an unforgettable aerial view of the area's different eruption sites.
+Currently, the only way to see the aftermath of the Reykjanes Peninsula and Sundhnukagigar Volcano eruptions is with a volcano helicopter tour, where you'll get an unforgettable aerial view of the area's different eruption sites.

-Authorities regularly estimate the safety of the area and if it will be possible to open it up for hikers, so make sure to check the SafeTravel website for updates.
-If the area is open, you'll likely be able to do the hike by yourself, but it's highly recommended to take a guided volcano tour.
+Authorities regularly estimate the safety of the area, and opening it for hikers is possible.
+Make sure to check SafeTravel for updates.
+If the area is open, you'll likely be able to do the hike by yourself, but it's highly recommended that you take a guided volcano tour.

 Heli-skiing and Heli-snowboarding in Iceland

 Nothing beats the feeling of skiing or snowboarding down a steep hill with fresh powder.
-Such an experience is only complimented by being the only one on the slope.
-Not to mention when you have breathtaking views all the way down and get to fly around in a helicopter on your way up.
+Being the only one on the slope adds to the experience.
+Not to mention the breathtaking views all the way up and down.

 Helicopters provide a whole new perspective on Iceland's nature.

-Helicopter tours will normally depart from Reykjavik Domestic Airport, traveling to a range of destinations, including mountains in the Reykjanes peninsula, the beautiful South Coast, and even the central Highlands.
+Helicopter tours depart from Reykjavik Airport and travel to a number of destinations.
+See the mountains of the Reykjanes Peninsula, the beautiful South Coast, and even the central Highlands.

 Tandem paragliding over Skógafoss waterfall.Photo from Exhilarating 1 Hour Paragliding Tour & Tandem Flight over Vik